 Operations may include:

-- create (with a certain number of vertices) - insert/delete a given edge/vertex - iterate over vertices adjacent to a given vertex - ask if an edge exists connecting two given vertices
+- Create a graph (with a certain number of vertices). - Insert or delete a given edge or vertex. - Iterate over vertices adjacent to a given vertex. - Ask if an edge exists that connects two given vertices.

 Graph Applications